Carmentis/carmentis-docs-source/docs/architecture.md

 ### Step 0: Initial setup

+In our initial setup for the Carmentis overview, we assume that the user possesses their own [Wallet](./concepts/wallet), which is pivotal for interacting with the protocol.
+This wallet not only serves as a secure digital identity for signing in various applications but also plays a crucial role in approving transactions.
+By leveraging their wallet, users can authenticate their identity seamlessly and provide consent for actions, ensuring that each approval is secure and verifiable.

 ### Step 1: Event approval initiation
 The first interaction in an event approval within the Carmentis protocol begins with the end-user, who initiates the